 The city stands out for architecture designed by Glasgow School with Charles Rennie Mackintosh being most notable exponent of style.
-The project aims to integrate heating, energy, transport, climate adaptation and welfare solutions that benefit all inhabitants of the Innovation District area.
+The project aims to integrate heating, energy, transport, climate adaptation and welfare solutions that benefit all inhabitants of Innovation District area.
 Contact us to find out how your company or organization could benefit from transformative opportunities and investment of this district.